 Getting you ready for maturity

-And if you originally took your endowment out with Friends Life or one of its previous companies, rest assured – this page also covers your policy.
+And if you originally took out your endowment with Friends Life, or one of its previous companies, rest assured, this page also covers your policy.

-Receiving your maturity pack
+Your maturity pack

 Take your money

 Your maturity pack will tell you how to get your money – you may need to send us some documentation so we can check your identity.
 Once we have everything, your money will appear in your account three to five working days after maturity.